How to Insure a Classic or Collector Vehicle

 The legal definition of “classic car” varies from state to state, so in order to be sure which vehicles are considered classic in your neck of the woods, you should contact your state DMV to ask them.
 In general, however, a classic car is any vehicle older than 15 years.
 An antique car is any vehicle older than 25 years.

-Collectors have a different definition of the terms “classic” and “antique.”
+Collectors have different definitions of the terms “classic” and “antique.”
 In the eyes of the Antique Automobile Club of America (AACA), which has been around since 1935, classic cars are vehicles that are between 25 and 50 years old.
 If the vehicle is over 50 years old, then it is considered an antique.
 The Classic Car Club of America (CCCA) has a different definition.
 To them, only cars made between 1915 to 1948 can be considered “full classics.”
 They are always expanding their list, however, so be sure to check their website for updates.

 Insurance companies have yet an even different definition of “classic.”
 To them, if your car is at least 15-20 years old, parked in a garage, and driven less than 2,500-5,000 miles per year, then it can be considered a classic car.
 If your vehicle meets these guidelines, ask your insurance provider whether or not it qualifies to get special classic car insurance.

 Is it Cheaper to Insure a Classic Car?

 Many classic car owners insure their vehicles with a standard car insurance policy without realizing that a classic car insurance policy could be much cheaper.
-Not only are they cheaper, they are tailor-made to cover classic cars, so they insure more situations that a classic car owner could find themselves in.
+Not only are they cheaper, but they are also tailor-made to cover classic cars, so they cover more situations that a classic car owner could find themselves in.

-According to State Farm, it would cost $470 annually for a good driver (perfect driving record, 30+ years driving experience, etc.) to cover a 1968 Chevrolet Camaro with a standard policy.
+According to State Farm, it would cost $470 annually for a good driver (perfect driving record, 30+ years of driving experience, etc.) to cover a 1968 Chevrolet Camaro with a standard policy.
 If you bought a classic car/collector policy, however, your rates would drop to $380 annually.